Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Results

 In Figure~\ref{fig:iris_aia_snapshots_td} we take a close loop at the impact region as seen in AIA~193~\AA\, and SJI~1400~\AA.
 We note that the trajectory of the rain is slanted at the footpoint, indicating a similar topology for the magnetic field.
 Several small brightening events can be seen accompanying the impact of downflow~1, with an overall intensity enhancement over $2-3~$min (see also online animation).
 We notice the presence of the subsequent upflow following the rain impact in AIA~193~\AA\, but not in the IRIS channel, which we examine in the next section.
 We also notice that prior to the downflow~1 a more continuous (with little variability) intensity enhancement can be seen in both channels.
 This `steady' intensity enhancement can be seen in the full time-distance diagram of Figure~\ref{fig:193_td_splines} and in basically all the other channels.
 We note that the region in both channels at the base of the loop and underneath the impact region is dark.

+To compare more closely the observed intensity variability across the {SJI~1400~\AA, \hrieuv and AIA~193~\AA\,} channels we plot in Figure~\ref{fig:gaussian} a time average over 1~min prior ($t=[30.5-31.5]~$min) and during the impact ($t=[33-34]~$min) for the intensities seen in the time-distance diagrams. {In this comparison it is worth to have in mind that while IRIS and AIA share the same LOS, Solar Orbiter does not.
+However, since the LOS is not so different (angle between both instruments is $\approx20^{\circ}$), we expect the changes produced by the different LOS to be small.
+This LOS difference introduces however an error in the co-alignment of features.
+Since we are not interested in an exact one-to-one correspondence at subarcsecond level (which is not possible given the different LOS), we address this uncertainty by taking the average over the time-distance diagrams for all the splines shown in Figures~\ref{fig:hri_sub_fov} and \ref{fig:171_sub_fov}, which fully cover the rain impact.}

-To compare more closely the observed intensity variability across the channels we plot in Figure~\ref{fig:iris_aia_guassian} a time average over 1~min prior ($t=[30.5-31.5]~$min) and during the impact ($t=[33-34]~$min) for the intensities seen in the time-distance diagrams.
-Both the `steady' intensity enhancement and that from the impact can be seen as very similar large bumps in the intensity profiles (with an increased value for the impact).
-We measure the widths of these enhacements by fitting a single or double Gaussian over the profile, as shown in the Figure.
-The SJI profiles prior and during the impact can be fitted with a single Gaussian with a FWHM of 0.98~Mm and 1.29~Mm, respectively.
-Similarly, AIA can be fitted with a double Gaussian, with a narrow (first) component's FWHM of 1.18~Mm and 1.30~Mm, respectively, prior and during impact.
-The broad (second) component of the fit has a FWHM of 4.76 Mm and 4.25~Mm, respectively, prior and during impact.
-We repeat this measurement for \hrieuv using the time-distance diagram of Figure~\ref{fig:hri_td_splines}, and we show the resulting intensity profile and Gaussian fit in Figure~\ref{fig:hri_gaussian}.
-Also for this case, the intensity profile is best fitted by a double Gaussian.
-Prior to impact, the narrow (first) component has a FWHM of 0.58~Mm, and the broader (second) component has a FWHM of $3.83~$Mm.
-In contrast with the AIA and SJI profiles, during the impact the \hrieuv intensity profile is more significantly affected.
-The widths of the narrow and broad components then become 2.0~Mm and 3.77~Mm.
-These changes could be due to the change in the LOS.
+{The panels in Figure~\ref{fig:gaussian} are organised in terms of temperature formation of the dominant spectral line in the passband, with lowest to largest from top to bottom.} Both the `steady' intensity enhancement and that from the impact can be seen as very similar large bumps in the intensity profiles (with an increased value for the impact).
+We measure the widths of these enhacements by fitting a single, double or {tripple Gaussian over the profile, as shown in the Figure.
+While the peak increases by a factor of two during the impact, the shape of the SJI profile is not greatly affected by the impact, and can be fitted with a single Gaussian} prior and during the impact, with a FWHM of 0.98~Mm and 1.29~Mm, respectively. {For \hrieuv, the peak intensity also increases but only by a factor of 1.3.
+The \hrieuv intensity profile is more structured around the peak and is best fitted by a tripple Gaussian.
+Prior and during impact, the narrowest (first) component has a FWHM of 0.53~Mm and 0.61~Mm, respectively.
+Similarly, the second component has a FWHM of 2.74~Mm and 1.89~Mm, respectively.
+Lastly, the third and broadest component has a FWHM of 9.67~Mm and 6.88~Mm, respectively.
+For AIA, the increase due to impact is smaller in amplitude, with a factor of 1.1.} Prior and during impact, AIA can be well fitted with a double Gaussian, with a narrow (first) component's FWHM of 1.18~Mm and 1.30~Mm, respectively.
+The broad (second) component of the fit has a FWHM of 4.76 Mm and 4.25~Mm, respectively.